 That’s where dog rescues intervene!

 What’s the Difference Between an Animal Shelter & Dog Rescue?

 - Typically funded by the city and private donations

-- Physically house the dogs at one location
+- Facilities that physically house dogs at one location

 How Do We Support Dog Rescues?

 FURever has developed trusting relationships with several dog rescues who save homeless dogs in the Southern California area.
 Our goal is to help these dog rescues with the challenging task of finding fosters for large breed dogs.

 Fosters are critical to the success of meeting a dog rescue's mission and are relied upon to help make the dogs ready for adoption, including exercising them, providing them a routine and taking them to veterinarian and training appointments, not to mention giving them plenty of TLC!